andrewmcodes/andrewm.codes/src/_posts/getting-started-with-obsidian.md

 ### Hotkeys

+I have modified some of the important hotkeys to better match VS Code's defaults since that is the text editor that I am most familiar with.
+Click the `Restore default` icon if you'd like to revert a specific hotkey to Obsidian's default hotkeys.

 | Description                           | Shortcut    |
 | ------------------------------------- | ----------- |
 | Command palette: Open command palette | ⌘⇧P         |